harness/ff-erlang-server-sdk/README.md

 To use a specific SDK instance, you provide the instance name to the public function you are calling.
 For example `bool_variation/4`.

-The following is an example or referencing the instances we have created above:
+The following is an example of referencing the instances we have created above:

 ```erlang
 -module(multi_instance_example).